Hydrometry for Inchdairnie Distillery

-Field hydrometry was used.
-Continuous water level recorders were installed on the two watercourses (the Flowers of May and Goat Milk) and water level data logged at a 15 minute intervals over a 12 month period.
-Spot flow gaugings were undertaken using both a current meter and timed volumetric measurement.
+Continuous water level recorders were installed on the two watercourses and water level data logged at a 15 minute intervals over a 12 month period.
+Spot flow gauging's were undertaken using both a current meter and timed volumetric measurement.
 Stage discharge relationships (rating curves) were also developed at both locations to allow the water level data to be converted to flow.
 Analysis of the resulting flow data was then undertaken, including the development of the flow duration curves.

 For more information about this project please contact David Cameron.

 Delivering transformative technology that is pioneering in the pursuit of flood, water and environmental resilience.Find out more

 Developing leading resilience strategies and solutions founded on the integrated modelling and assessment of water quantity, quality and environmental processes.Find out more

 Working within a robust and mature digital delivery environment, our engineering specialists work closely with our modelling, hydrology and environmental teams to ensure designs are developed to create efficient, low-carbon and sustainable solutions.Find out more

 Our specialists in landscape, heritage, ecology, fisheries, EIA, planning and sustainability all work collaboratively with our engineering designers, modellers and our project managers to develop resilient places.Find out more

 Our proven skills and experience make us a natural partner to help support communities and organisations to become more resilient.
 We support and empower our clients to manage the twin risks of flood and drought, encouraging and delivering effective water management.Find out more